mentorLAB/blog-mtn/README.md

 This axios request will be in a method you will make called `post`.

-The enpoint will be at `/api/blog`.
+The endpoint will be at `/api/blog`.

 <details>